bladnor/kotlin-javascript-restclient/README.md

-# A basic rest client with Kotlin JavaScript
+# A basic REST client with Kotlin JavaScript